Studies

 ✓ Productivity

-The prestigious WELL building certification by the global IWBI awards points for the application of full-spectrum lighting with circadian effects due to its impact on productivity, well-being and health.
+The prestigious WELL building certification by the global IWBI awards up to 3 points for the application of full-spectrum lighting with circadian effects due to its impact on productivity, well-being and health.

 Title: |